-The Australian government’s prestigious New Colombo Plan Scholarship Program (NCP) (opens an external site) offers a life-changing scholarship opportunity for high-calibre UTS undergraduate students to undertake a session or two of study in the Indo-Pacific region.
+The Australian government’s prestigious New Colombo Plan Scholarship Program (NCP) (opens an external site) offers a life-changing scholarship opportunity in the Indo-Pacific region.
+Are you a high-calibre UTS undergraduate student, Australian citizen and ready to undertake a session or two of study + internship?

 - The New Colombo Plan Scholarship will be up to A$69,000, covering a living stipend, travel and relocation costs, and language and tuition fees.

-- The Scholarship may be granted for a minimum of seven months (one session) and maximum of 17 months (two sessions) of study and work in the Indo-Pacific region.
+- The Scholarship may be granted for a minimum of seven months (one session) and maximum of 17 months (two sessions) of study and work/internship in the Indo-Pacific region.

-- Students can study and work in 40 countries and territories in the Indo-Pacific Region (opens an external site).
+- Students can study and work in 40 countries and territories in the Indo-Pacific region.

 - UTS must select you as a nominee for the Scholarship.
 See the selection criteria details below.